splunk/splunk-connect-for-syslog/docs/sources/Pulse/index.md

 index=<asconfigured> sourcetype=pulse:connectsecure* | stats count by host
 ```

-Verify timestamp, and host values match as expected
+Verify the timestamp and host values match as expected